mindmotivate/multicloudclass/Azure_VPC_Tutorial.md

 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/bf49c6c9-3632-4343-b5b6-fb6f1ff2959a" width="50%" height="50%"><br>

 **Alternate Method 4:**
-   Although we will not cover this method in this tutotial, you have the ability to create a VM using the "CLI"(command line interface)<br>
+   Although we will not cover this method in this tutorial, you do have the ability to create a VM using the "CLI"(command line interface)<br>
     <br>
-    For more infrmation regarding the creation of a VM using Azure CLI refer to the following documentation:[AZURE::CLI](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-cli)<br>
+    For more information regarding the creation of a VM using Azure CLI, refer to the following documentation:[AZURE::CLI](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-cli)<br>
     <br>
     ***As you can see, there are a variety of menu options at your disposal!<br>***